Akankshaa-17/InstagramLikeImageVideoPicker/README.md

-# MediaPicker (Reference Of Instagram)
+# MediaPickerInstagram (Reference Of Instagram)
 Pick and capture the image, video or both.

-MediaPicker is an android library that lets you choose single/multi pictures from gallery or camera.
+MediaPickerInstagram is an android library that lets you choose single/multi pictures from gallery or camera.

 [![](https://jitpack.io/v/Akankshaa-17/InstagramLikeImageVideoPicker.svg)](https://jitpack.io/#Akankshaa-17/InstagramLikeImageVideoPicker)